 Aside from presenting a strong level of violence, there are aspects and themes present in the story, which cover a lot of mature and morose subjects at times, such as corruption, personal morality, death, and disillusionment, making me further question whether this game is actually 100% suitable for it’s appropriated audience.
 But on the other hand, this isn’t a bad thing, as it can potentially teach children a very valuable lesson.
 Of course, an integral part of growing up is learning that adults aren’t perfect, and I think this game handles that subject matter extremely well.
 Even Fidget, a character I found to be annoying at first, does develop into a lot more respectable character; even providing an element of comic relief at times.

 Although the gameplay mechanics do have strong influence from the likes of Super Metroid, Castlevania: Symphony of the Night, and even Baldur’s Gate: Dark Alliance, the game is insanely unique in terms of both visuals and story, and covers a lot of topics that few games do.
 Few games have also managed to impress me in the same way as this one has, and has artistic merit comparable to only the most imaginative video game titles out there, such as Shadow of the Colossus or Legacy of Kain.

-Overall, Dust: An Elysian Tail is one of the best games I’ve played on the PlayStation 4 so far, and it comes highly recommended from me.
+Overall, Dust: An Elysian Tail is one of the best games I’ve played throughout the eighth generation, and it comes highly recommended by me.
 It can easily immerse players in its enjoyable gameplay, stunning visual style, and extremely deep and imaginative story.
 Dean Dodrill has highlighted that he has many ideas for how he would develop a sequel to the series, but the first game has served as a very impressive starting point.